ekrof/ekerhovd.it/site/content/post/securing-data-transport-azure-sql/index.md

 ![Sync data between databases](Aspose.Words.1f18e7b4-69ba-4e40-8308-d4c6484cb14c.015.png)

-From the Azure Database view in the portal, select “Sync to other databases” under *Data management*.
+From the Azure Database view in the portal, select **Sync to other databases** under *Data management*.
 From there start off by creating a new sync group.
 Select your metadata database, sync frequency (optional for automatic sync), conflict resolution and username/password for the Hub DB.

->NOTE: Entra-only authentication as described in {{< ref "/post/the-four-horsemen-of-azure-sql-auth" >}}  will not work with SQL Data Sync.
+> NOTE: Entra-only authentication as described in the previous blog post {{< ref "/post/the-four-horsemen-of-azure-sql-auth" >}} will not work with SQL Data Sync.

 After registering the agent, register the database you want to sync to Azure.